united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/instancemanagementandtroubleshooting.md

 ---
 title: 4.
-Troubleshooting
+Instance Management & Troubleshooting
 menuTitle: 4.
-Troubleshooting
+Management & Troubleshooting
-description: A list of usefull commands and steps to resolve issues with the UMH.
+description: Learn how to manage your UMH instance and resolve common issues.
 weight: 5000
 ---

+This chapter covers the management and troubleshooting of your United Manufacturing Hub (UMH) instance.
+The usual way to interact with your UMH instance is through the Management Console.
+However, for heavy troubleshooting or automations, you might want to interact with your instance through the command line.
+This chapter will guide you through the process of accessing your instance, as well as provide you with some common commands and how to resolve issues.

 ## Manage the Instance